pvass24/k8s-kadence/flask-app-v3/README.md

    ```sh
    cat myflaskapp-svc.yaml
    ```
    You can see the service is exposing the flask app with a nodePort of 30000.
 This port has backend configurations that translate the nodePort to port `3000` locally which is in the cluster config.
-Also the pods in the deployment are "selected" due to the matching lables "app: myflaskapp".
+Also the pods in the deployment are "selected" due to the matching labels "app: myflaskapp".

    Lets create the service.
    ```sh